Church Planter Assessment

 Once you register through the Send Me portal, you will be asked to complete an online application.
 After your application is received and reviewed, you will receive a link to several in-depth, online assessment surveys measuring your readiness in three categories: church planting capacity, personal character and marriage (if applicable).
-Once reviewed, you will receive either an invitation to attend an assessment retreat or to participate in the Church Planting Pipeline, which is a one- to three-year development process built around specific church planting competencies.
+Once reviewed, you will receive either an invitation to attend an assessment retreat or to participate in the Multiplication Pipeline, which is a one- to three-year development process built around specific church planting competencies.
 At an assessment retreat, a team of assessors will guide you through an exploration of your strengths and growth opportunities as a potential church planter.
 At the end of the retreat, the assessment team will develop a growth plan for you that is designed for you and your sending church to work through together.

 After you submit your application, your next step in the planter process is pre-assessment.

 Several online questionnaires will help you, your Sending Church and NAMB gauge your readiness to become a church planter.

 This assessment covers three primary areas:

 - Personal Character